VanessaEzeoke/Salary-detector/README.md

 # Salary-detector
 An algorithm to detect salaries based on customer's transactional data.
 Optimised for speed by enabling multicore processing.
+This is particularly useful in the financial sector where customers use their checking (salary accounts) for other transactions.
+Thus making it harder for financial service providers to offer curated offering based on accurate earnings of the customers.
 The output contains:
 - If the customer is a pension recipient
 - The total credit inflows received